delight-im/PHP-Auth/README.md

 ### What about password hashing?

-Any password or authentication token is automatically hashed using the ["bcrypt"](https://en.wikipedia.org/wiki/Bcrypt) function, which is based on the ["Blowfish" cipher](https://en.wikipedia.org/wiki/Blowfish_(cipher)) and (still) considered one of the strongest password hash functions today. "bcrypt" is used with 1,024 iterations, i.e. a "cost" factor of 10.
-A random ["salt"](https://en.wikipedia.org/wiki/Salt_(cryptography)) is applied automatically as well.
+Any password or authentication token is automatically hashed using the [“bcrypt”](https://en.wikipedia.org/wiki/Bcrypt) function, which is based on the [“Blowfish” cipher](https://en.wikipedia.org/wiki/Blowfish_(cipher)) and (still) considered one of the strongest password hash functions today. “bcrypt” is used with 1,024 iterations, i.e. a “cost” factor of 10.
+A random [“salt”](https://en.wikipedia.org/wiki/Salt_(cryptography)) is applied automatically as well.

 You can verify this configuration by looking at the hashes in your database table `users`.
 If the above is true with your setup, all password hashes in your `users` table should start with the prefix `$2$10$`, `$2a$10$` or `$2y$10$`.

-When new algorithms (such as [Argon2](https://en.wikipedia.org/wiki/Argon2)) may be introduced in the future, this library will automatically take care of "upgrading" your existing password hashes whenever a user signs in or changes their password.
+When new algorithms (such as [Argon2](https://en.wikipedia.org/wiki/Argon2)) may be introduced in the future, this library will automatically take care of “upgrading” your existing password hashes whenever a user signs in or changes their password.

 ### How can I implement custom password requirements?